Skip to content

 1. General Provisions

-2. The Office of Commuter Services shall establish a Sidewalk Route Map to define Motor Vehicle routes on pedestrian walkways to Landlocked Buildings.
+2. The Office of Commuter Services shall establish a Sidewalk Route Map to define Vehicle routes on pedestrian walkways to Landlocked Buildings.

-4. A person may operate a Motor Vehicle on a Sidewalk for the routine maintenance of buildings, delivery of goods, materials, or services if the person:
+4. A person may operate a Vehicle on a Sidewalk for the routine maintenance of buildings, delivery of goods, materials, or services if the person:

 1. has a permit from the Office of Commuter Services; and